Flexible. Innovative. Training made for Yukon's mining industry.

 The Environmental Monitoring Certificate program equips students with technical skills and knowledge to conduct environmental monitoring tasks associated with entry-level positions.

-This program responds to current training needs and is designed to allow for participation while maintaining existing employment and family life.
+This program responds to current training needs and runs on a different model then the regular post-secondary academic calendar.
+In other words, this is designed to allow for participation while maintaining existing employment and family life by concentrating the courses in week-long modules over a period of 18 months.

 The Environmental Monitoring certificate program provides students with a comprehensive understanding of the biophysical environment, introduces First Nation traditional knowledge, and teaches technical skills such as environmental sampling techniques and navigation and data collection with GPS.